nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

     ::

-        connectome.get()  # Returns a dictionary of all parameters connectome[0].get('weight')  # Returns the weight value of the first connection connectome.get('delay')  # Returns a list of delays connectome.get(['weight', 'delay'])  # Returns a dictionary with weights and delays
+        SynapseCollection.get()  # Returns a dictionary of all parameters SynapseCollection[0].get('weight')  # Returns the weight value of the first connection SynapseCollection.get('delay')  # Returns a list of delays SynapseCollection.get(['weight', 'delay'])  # Returns a dictionary with weights and delays

     It is also possible to select an alternative output format with the ``output`` keyword.
 Currently it is possible to get the output in a